 Day 8.
 Gdansk, Poland

-A complimentary transfer will take you from the cruise port through the Mecklenburg countryside to Berlin.
-In a day in bustling Berlin, you have time to explore at your own pace.
-If this is your visit to the German capital, don’t miss the Berlin Wall, Checkpoint Charlie, the Reichstag, Brandenburg Gate and Alexanderplatz.
+A complimentary transfer will take you from the cruise port through the Mecklenburg countryside to Berlin (it’s only a few hours from the cruise port to Germany’s capital).
+In a day in bustling Berlin, you have plenty of time to explore this bustling, cosmopolitan city at your own pace.
+If this is your first visit to the German capital, don’t miss the Berlin Wall, Checkpoint Charlie, the Reichstag, Brandenburg Gate and Alexanderplatz.

 Aalborg is another town founded by the Vikings in the 10th century.
 Located at the Limfjord Sound, it is home to attractions like the 14th-century Budolfi Church, the Baroque Town Hall, and Jens Bang’s House, all situated on the Nytorv Square.